 There are many hosting options available in the US / Canada such as Compute North, Frontier, Core Scientific, Lightspeed, and many more.
-Crypto Mining Tools recently came out with a mining map with more options in North America.
+Crypto Mining Tools offers a mining map with more options in North America.
+Hashrate Index provides a database of hosted colocations in the US, Canada, Russia, Paraguay and more.
 F2Pool has a list of hosting locations in China and the CIS region.
-BC Mining is an upcoming facility in Paraguay, South America.
+BC Mining offers multiple projects in South America.
 Please make sure to do your own research before making any decision on engaging a colocation business.

 Setting up your miner¶

 Connect your machine to the power outlet via the built-in PSU.
 Then connect your miner to your internet-connected router or switch using a standard network cable.
 You are now ready to power up your miner.